mepiphany/himama_assignment/README.md

 If give another day:

+* Change valition
+* Work on the form valition section
-* Probably split the way I do check in and check out
+* change the clock in and clock out to ajax or a different method
 * Write controller test

 If give another month: